Information for Authors

 If the figure includes several panes, those should be indicated as “a, b, c…” in lower case.
 The size of the characters should be sufficiently big to ensure legibility.

 Figures in the text should be cited as “Figure 1 presents…” or “Figure 1a presents…”.

 If parenthesis are used, the figure should be cited as “(Fig. 1)” or “(Fig. 1a,b)”.

 Figures in the text of Supplementary Information should be cited as “Figure S-1” or “(Fig. S-1)”.

 Format of figure captions

 The figure caption should be written as: “Figure 1 Concentration as a function… “.

 If the figure includes several panes, the caption should be written as: “Figure S-2 (a) Complete cases (black) versus imputed (red) kernel density distributions for TiO2. (b-c) Overall, the imputed values are realistic and do not affect the secular trends that are the focus herein.”

 Tables should be named “Table 1” etc. Tables in Supplementary Information should be named “Table S-1”.

-Authors can submit Supplementary Information (SI) supporting the main article's conclusions.
+Authors can submit Supplementary Information (SI) supporting the main article’s conclusions.
 The SI will be subject to the same editorial and peer-review procedures as the main article and may include details of experimental or field protocols, description of computational analyses, additional figures, tables, movies and references.
-The SI will only be published online but in the printed version of Geochemical Perspectives Letters, a note at the end of the article will highlight the SI.
+For any Supplementary Information, please use the template provided.

 Author Contributions and Acknowledgements